• Stories

 Posted on Tue December 6, 2022.

-We asked Chef Benny to share with us one of his favourite summer recipes, and he has chosen a light and creamy Panna Cotta recipe that we regularly serve to guests at the lodge.
+We are excited to share one of our favourite summer recipes with you - a light and creamy Panna Cotta that we regularly serve to guests at the lodge.
 Below, you will find the recipe for this beautifully light dessert.
 We hope you enjoy bringing the South African flavours of Shumbalala Game Lodge into your kitchen this festive season.

 ROOIBOS-INFUSED PANNA COTTA RECIPE